iainctduncan/scheme-for-max/README.md

-# Scheme For Max - v0.2 (Jan.
-2021)
+# Scheme For Max - v0.3 (Sept 2021)
 Scheme For Max (s4m) is an open source Max/MSP external to enable scripting, live coding, and algorithmic music in Max/MSP with s7 Scheme Lisp.
 It is available as a packages for Mac and Windows (32 and 64), and as source.
 It has been developed and tested on Max 8.
 It also works in Max for Live on Ableton Live 10 and 11.

 ## Recent News
-**2021-09-10**: We are prepping a 0.3 release, which should be up for beta testers in the next week or two.
-This will include convenience features like directly passing code messages to the s4m object, a threading macro similar to Clojure and Rackets, low thread delay calls, garbage collector interface functions, and tools for using the Ableton Live API from Max4Live.
-If you are interested in helping beta test, please chime in on the github discussions page.
+**2021-09-15**: 0.3.0-rc1 is up and ready for beta testers!
+This includes convenience features like directly passing code messages to the s4m object, a threading macro similar to Clojure and Rackets, supporting delay from the low-priority thread, garbage collector interface functions, and tools for using the Ableton Live API from Max4Live.
+Please report any bugs as github issues.

 **2021-04-20**: I've put up an e-book tutorial on writing sequencers, along with sample code and patchers in the Scheme for Max Sequencing toolkit here: https://iainctduncan.github.io/s4m-stk/